Tara-Cloud/aws-cdk-tutorial/README.md

 ## Step 6:update your application

 Your CDK application deployment succeeded, and your S3 Website is live and running.
-Of course, you want to see the website in action!
 You can manually find the address of your new website using the S3 console within AWS, but that's a pain.
 Wouldn't getting the website address as an output once your stack is deployed be better?

 This is a great opportunity to practice iterative development and improve your application by making an update to your CDK code.

 Open `cdk_static_website\cdk_static_website_stack.py` and make a few edits.

 You will import the Cfn output CDK module and use it to output information about the resources you deploy.

-- update the imports at the top of your file to include CfnOutput as an imported Python class:
+Update the imports at the top of your file to include CfnOutput as an imported Python class:
 ```
 from constructs import Construct
 from aws_cdk import (